 - offer some means of narratively or argumentatively navigating through your collection;

 - generate connective threads between your individual maps; and

-- Provide critical/descriptive commentary reflecting on the unique medial qualities of each piece in the set (see, for example, how Annette Kim addresses the distinctive features of each map in her “Critical Cartography Primer,” on pp. 113-145 of Sidewalk City).
+- provide critical/descriptive commentary reflecting on the unique medial qualities of each piece in the set (see, for example, how Annette Kim, whom we’ll read later this semester, addresses the distinctive features of each map in her “Critical Cartography Primer,” on pp. 113-145 of Sidewalk City).

 As you peruse your atlas, ask yourself: Do my maps stand on their own?
 Do they speak for themselves?
 Perhaps they don’t.
 Consider integrating prefaces, captions, legends, citations (i.e., where do the data come from?), disclaimers, etc., where appropriate.
 You’re also encouraged to integrate some of our class readings – or supplemental cartographic history and theory texts you’ve read on your own – into your atlas text (or, consider how Nick Sousanis graphically integrates theoretical material in his Unflattening).

 Please do not email me five separate files or five separate links, or hand me five separate documents; your final submission should be one integrated collection, with all components synthesized and contextualized.
 If your work consists of analog, performative, or ephemeral media that doesn’t readily lend itself to submission, you’ll need to share with me some coherent form of documentation.

 You’ll submit your project before the start of class on December 12, and during that class each student will deliver a 10- to 15-minute presentation of his/her work (details to come).
 Your final atlas is worth 40% of your final grade.